 2 It’s alright to think about it

-Be emotionally literate and help them to identity the emotions they are feeling and the thoughts they are experiencing.
+Be emotionally literate and help them to identify the emotions they are feeling, the problems they are experiencing and work out how to describe the block they are facing.
 Let the silence grow, don’t interrupt it, let them work out what they are thinking and put their thoughts in order.
 Acknowledge the thoughts, reassure the individual.

 3 It’s alright to talk about it

 When the time is right the person will begin to talk about the problem.
-By acknowledging it and giving them the space to be open to it you will begin to facilitate the problem solving steps.
+By acknowledging the block and giving them the space to be open to it you will begin to facilitate the problem solving steps.

 4 Let me help you make a plan